Policy Number: II-201

 - Responsibility of Human Resources:

-- Human Resources shall collect and return building, classroom, and office keys to the Manager of Facilities Management when the following employment categories leave employment: full-time faculty, fulltime classified employees, and part time hourly/wage employees.
+- Human Resources shall collect and return building, classroom, and office keys to the Manager of Facilities Management when the following employment categories leave employment: full-time faculty, full-time classified employees, full-time administrative, and part time hourly/wage employees.

 - Responsibility of Supervisors:

-- Supervisors shall request key issuance for new employees and shall monitor usage of such keys.
+- Supervisors shall request key issuance for new employees through the FMS Key Request Form on VWConnect and shall monitor usage of such keys.

 - Supervisors shall collect and return building, classroom, and office keys to the Manager of Facilities Management when the following employment categories leave employment: Adjunct Faculty, tutors, federal work study, student workers, and non-student employees.